AguaClara/Textbook/Filtration/EStaRS_Design.rst

 In the EStaRS there are three components where flow distribution must be considered:

-1. Between slots along manifold branches
+1. Between slots along [outlet] manifold branches [and between orifices on inlet branches]

 2. Between branches along manifold trunks

 3. Between filter layers

 Having uneven flow distribution is unwanted for several reasons, the mostly importantly being that the goal is for each parcel of water to spend approximately the same amount of time in the filter.
 If flow isn't distributed well the distribution of residence times for the parcels will widen which decreases treatment efficiency.
 Additonally, uneven flow distributions will increase the head loss in certain parts of the system which can perpetuate preferential flow paths.
+[I'm not sure if this is true.
+In a filter if more water takes a preferential flow path, then pores are filled to capacity more rapidly and flow resistance increases in that path.]

 The basis of this part of the design is using head loss in an analogous way as resistors in an electrical system.
 If head loss is intentionally high at a certain point in the filter, then other differences between paths (such a length of the pipe, or which orifice along a branch is the outlet) will not matter because the head loss of those differences is comparatively small.
 Additionally, some variation is taken into account.
-Creating a system with perfectly identical paths would be extraordinarily complex, so some dissimilarity is allowed for the sake of simplicity.
+Creating a system with perfectly identical paths would be extraordinarily complex [would require setting the head loss (and pressure recovery) to zero for paths that have different lengths], so some dissimilarity is allowed for the sake of simplicity.

 Design